Cuadernos: History and profile

 Cuadernos was launched by the Congress for Cultural Freedom in 1953 which targeted Spanish people and Latin Americans.
 The first issue appeared in June 1954.
-The editor of the magazine was a Spaniard politician, Julián Gorkin.
+Cuadernos was based in Paris, and its editor was a Spaniard politician, Julián Gorkin.
 During his editorship another Spaniard politician Ignacio Iglesias also edited the magazine which was published on a quarterly basis.
-Gorkin was replaced by a Spaniard exile in Paris, Luis Araquistáin, as editor of the magazine in late 1950s.
+Gorkin was replaced by a Spaniard exile in Paris, Luis Araquistáin, as editor of the magazine in 1959.
 However, due to the death of Araquistáin a Colombian diplomat Germán Arciniegas was named as the editor of the magazine.

+During the editorship of Gorkin between 1953 and 1959 Cuadernos contained only one article which included an overt ideological imposition in favor of the American policies, and it was about the Guatemalan coup d'état in 1954 and the fall of Jacobo Árbenz’s government.
+The magazine featured Hispanic poems, articles on anti-Soviet propaganda and political and cultural news from the European and Latin American countries.
+In line with the premises of the Congress for Cultural Freedom the magazine argued that the avant-garde or experimental approach towards art was possible only in a society depending on the free enterprise and liberal individualism.
+The avant-garde approach was also regarded by the magazine as an indication of the developed societies.
+Cuadernos featured an article by Albert Hourani on Taha Hussein which was published in Hiwars inaugural issue in 1962.

-The content of Cuadernos included Hispanic poems, articles on anti-Soviet propaganda and political and cultural news from the European and Latin American countries.
-In 1961 the frequency of the magazine was switched to monthly.
-The magazine was closed by the Congress in 1965 due to its low popularity and its lower levels of circulation although it targeted Hispanic people in Spain and Latin America.
+In 1961 the frequency of Cuadernos was switched to monthly.
+The magazine was closed by the Congress in 1965 due to its low popularity and its lower circulation levels although it targeted Hispanic people in Spain and Latin America.
 The magazine never enjoyed high levels of circulation like Encounter or Der Monat, other magazines of the Congress.
 The last issue, the 100th issue, of Cuadernos was published in September 1965.
 Mundo Nuevo, another Spanish language magazine, succeeded Cuadernos.